 Learning At Home

 On this page you will find resources and ideas that we have shared during the Covid-19 Pandemic.
-Many are things we used during the last Lockdown, but can be further utilised by any children who are needing to stay home during any subsequent Alert Levels (like Alert Level 4 right now!).
+Many are things we used during the last Lockdown, but can be further utilised by any children who are needing to stay home during any subsequent Traffic Light Levels.
 Please make contact if you need any support with anything, or have any questions.

 Links (newest ones at the top)–